Need to talk? Call 1800 882 436.

 Can acne be prevented?

-When using makeup, use oil free or matte-finish products or a mineral powder.
-These products won’t block your skin pores.
-Remove your make-up every night with a mild soap free cleanser.
-Avoid makeup remover wipes.
+• When using make-up: use oil-free or matte-finish products or a mineral powder.
+These products are less likely to block your skin pores.
+Remove your make-up every night with a mild soap-free cleanser.
+Avoid make-up remover wipes.

-When using moisturiser, use oil-free non-comedogenic (‘pore-clogging’) products.
-Only use moisturiser in acne areas if the area is dry and irritated.
+• When using moisturiser: use oil-free non-comedogenic ('not pore-clogging') products.
+Only use moisturiser in acne areas if the area is dry.
 Using too much moisturiser can make acne worse.

 Acne is generally not caused by the foods that you eat.
-However, some people notice that their acne flares up when they eat certain foods.
+Some people notice that their acne flares up when they eat certain foods.
 If this is the case for you, try and avoid the foods that may worsen your acne.

 Speak to a maternal child health nurse